cloudmesh-ansible/cloudmesh.mesos/README.rst

     Preferably all tcp and icmp ports should be open

-    (In this deployment secgroup named mesos-secgroup is used but it can be changed in the scripts/create-cluster.sh)
+    (In this deployment, a secgroup named mesos-secgroup is used.
+It can be changed as required in the scripts/create-cluster.sh)

 #### STEP 4: Start deployment

     ./scripts/deploy-mesos.sh

+#### STEP 5: Get the IP addresses of the nodes of the deployed cluster

+    cm cluster nodes

+#### STEP 6: ssh into each VM and run the following commands from the '~/mesos-1.2.0/build/' directory

+    sudo make
+    sudo make check -j 2 V=0